African Studies PhD/MA by Research (On-Campus or by Distance Learning)

-- History and Anthropology of labour, slavery, migration, and development in West Africa
+Labour, slavery and sexual slavery, migration, and development in West Africa and Africa more generally.

 This programme is waiting to hear about funding for the next session, or external funding will be applied for once a suitable candidate is selected.
 Applications are welcome - please see programme details for further information.

 FTE Category A staff submitted: 7.60